-Senior Partner Steven Heimberg is both a Doctor and a Lawyer.
-This provides numerous advantages, including:
+Senior Partner Steven Heimberg is a medical doctor and a trial attorney.
+This provides numerous advantages in courtrooms and during settlement negotiations, including:

 - Better ability to understand medical intricacies;

-- Superior ability to respond (particularly in trial) to unusual or doubtful positions taken by opposing medical experts.
+- Superior ability to respond (particularly in trial) to positions taken by opposing medical experts.

 - Limiting the defendants eligible to benefit from MICRA